 Never operate the water system equipment when the valves are closed or when the tanks are empty (the electrical equipment may be damaged).
 Check the different water filters for condition.

-WATER GAUGE
+• WATER GAUGE

-Watch the water level in the tanks using the gauge located on the electrical panel (in the cupboard in the saloon starboard entrance).
-To switch from one tank to the other, press the "Water" button.
+Watch the water level in the tank(s) using the gauge located on the electrical panel in the saloon.

 • SHORE FRESH WATER SUPPLY